 comment:

-Moves some unknown (prob Vendor specific) bytes to the output packet.
+Reads some test results to the output packet.

 Expects the following structured input: {